Canva vs Figma for Non-Designers 2026: Which Tool Actually Makes Sense for You?

 | Advanced prototyping and dev handoff | Mobile app is view-only |

-| FigJam is excellent for whiteboarding | Way more than most need for basic work |
+| FigJam is excellent for whiteboarding | Overkill for basic content creation |

-| Strong design system support | Gets expensive fast when scaling users |
+| Strong design system support | Gets pricey fast once you scale users |

-| Large, active professional community | Support can be hard to find without design background |
+| Large, active professional community | Support can be hard to navigate without a design background |

 Who Should Choose Canva?

-Pick Canva if you're:
+Go with Canva if you're:

-- An HR or ops professional who needs polished internal docs, presentations, and reports
+- An HR or ops professional who needs polished internal docs, presentations, and reports on a regular basis

 - An educator building course materials, slide decks, or infographics

-- A solopreneur managing your own brand without a design team
+- A solopreneur managing your own brand without a design team to fall back on

 - A content creator doing short-form video, thumbnails, and graphics